Kazakh governor to seek deportation of Chinese over coronavirus fears

 A Kazakh court will have to approve deportations.

 China is one of oil-rich Kazakhstan’s biggest investors and trading partners.
-But Beijing’s “de-radicalization campaign” in Xinjiang province, which saw many ethnic Kazakhs put into camps, and virus fears have stoked anti-Chinese feeling in Kazakhstan.
+But Beijing’s “de-radicalisation campaign” in Xinjiang province, which saw many ethnic Kazakhs put into camps, and virus fears have stoked anti-Chinese feeling in Kazakhstan.
+(Reporting by Olzhas Auyezov Editing by Mark Heinrich)